Constitutional history of Germany

 The Reichstag of Nazi Germany (1933-1945)

 The Enabling Act of 1933 was an amendment to the Weimar Constitution that gave the German Cabinet — in effect, Chancellor Adolf Hitler — the power to enact laws without the involvement of the Reichstag.
 The act passed in both the Reichstag and Reichsrat on 23 March 1933, and was signed by President Paul von Hindenburg later that day.
 The act stated that it was to last four years unless renewed by the Reichstag, which occurred twice.
 After the passing of the Enabling Act of 1933, the Reichstag met only as a rubber stamp for the actions of Adolf Hitler’s dictatorship — always by unanimous consent — and to listen to Hitler’s speeches.
 In this purely ceremonial role, the Reichstag convened only 20 times, the last on 26 April 1942.
 While elections were still held, voters were presented with a single list comprising Nazis and ”guests” of the party.
 These ”guests,” however, fully supported Hitler.
-Elections during this time were not secret; voters were often threatened with severe reprisals if they failed to vote or dared to vote no. Under the circumstances, the Nazi list carried with well over 90 percent of the vote each time.
+Elections during this time were not secret; voters were often threatened with severe reprisals if they failed to vote or dared to vote no. Under these circumstances, the Nazi list carried well over 90 percent of the vote each time.

 The People’s Chamber (Volkskammer) of the German Democratic Republic (1949-1990)